-Duke University offers numerous opportunities for interested students to partake in intentionally designed Living/Learning Communities that incorporate the residential component of the college experience along with other academic and social pursuits.
+Duke University offers numerous opportunities for interested students to partake in intentionally designed Living/Learning Communities (LLCs) that incorporate the residential component of the college experience along with other academic and social pursuits.
 While membership in these groups may be limited, activities offered are often open to the general student population.
 Several communities are specifically designed for first-year students (FY) while others are for upperclassman students.
 Living in our communities affords you many wonderful opportunities and we hope you will take advantage of them.
 As a member of a learning community you agree to and support the community standards, which are in place to protect the rights of all community members.

 Substance Free Community